 - It will be easier to do volunteer work.

 Contact us in Dallas, Texas, to learn more about your rights with our expungement services.
-We proudly represent clients throughout Collin, Dallas, Denton, Ellis, Kaufman, and Tarrant counties.
+I proudly represent clients throughout Collin, Dallas, Denton, Ellis, Kaufman, and Tarrant counties.